-There must come an amendment which equalizes the burden of proof on both the sides and the law works smoothly.
-It should be such that is contradicts the statement i.e. “Law is there for vigilant.”
+There must come an amendment that equalizes the burden of proof on both sides and the law works smoothly.
+It should be such that contradicts the statement i.e. “Law is there for vigilant.”

-Crimes are committed in every part of world and there is not a single country which is crime-free.
-Countries still have to struggle to bring a complete stoppage on crimes against human body because humans are having emotions and in the course of their life various emotions such as revenge, jealousy, ego are expected to crop up and because of all this they commit crime.
+Crimes are committed in every part of the world and there is not a single country that is crime-free.
+Countries still have to struggle to bring a complete stoppage on crimes against the human body because humans are having emotions and in the course of their life various emotions such as revenge, jealousy, ego are expected to crop up and because of all this they commit a crime.

-After a person commits a crime he should not be punished but we as a society should believe in reformative approach rather than punitive approach; we should understand the person’s nature, the reason he turned delinquent and the other factors connected thereto to understand why the person committed crime.
-Once the reasons are to be known, steps should be taken to reform the person and make him a better citizen so that he can adjust himself in the society according to the people’s expectation.
-We all know of the stringent laws like death penalty or life imprisonment in cases of murder, rape and like; inspite of such provisions being there people commit crime which means legislations have failed to stop the people from committing crime.
+After a person commits a crime he should not be punished but we as a society should believe in a reformative approach rather than a punitive approach; we should understand the person’s nature, the reason he turned delinquent and the other factors connected thereto to understand why the person committed a crime.
+Once the reasons are to be known, steps should be taken to reform the person and make him a better citizen so that he can adjust himself in society according to the people’s expectations.
+We all know of the stringent laws like death penalty or life imprisonment in cases of murder, rape and like; in spite of such provisions being there people commit a crime which means legislations have failed to stop the people from committing a crime.
 Hence I believe-

 “REFORMATION OF OFFENDER IS THE NEED OF HOUR.”